9 Best Short Treks in Nepal for Beginners

 Langtang Valley Trekking Highlights

-• Reach very near the high mountain within a few days of walking from Kathmandu.
+• Reach the high mountain within a few days of walking from Kathmandu.

 • Tibetan Buddhist culture, religion, and local lifestyle